-Many CMOs are challenged with the question, “Where is the quantitative proof that brand investments pay off?”
-The benefits seen in people, IT and organizational culture do not provide the necessary evidence.
-So, let me detail three pieces of quantitative evidence about the power of branding.
-Robert Jacobson and I conducted two studies in which the impact of brand equity on stock return was measured using time series models.
+To help brands accurately determine if their investments were justified, Robert Jacobson and I conducted two studies in which the impact of brand equity on stock return was measured using time series models.
 The first database included nine high-tech firms such as Apple, Dell, HP, Microsoft and Oracle.

 Quarterly data over 8 years provided 250 observations.
 Brand equity was based on an attitude measurement (percent having a positive view minus the percent having a negative one).
 The model compares the impact on stock return on two variables: changes in accounting ROI during a prior period, and changes in brand equity also during a prior period.

 The second database included 34 firms such as AMR, AT&T, Citicorp, Exxon, Hershey and Ford.
-Brand equity was based on an annual survey of consumers who evaluated each brand along a 11 point perceived quality scale.
+Brand equity was based on an annual survey of consumers who evaluated each brand along an 11-point perceived quality scale.
 There were 102 data points.

 Using a similar time series model, it was found that brand equity had nearly the same impact as accounting ROI (23 vs. 25).
 When added to the model, advertising impact was insignificant and did not change the results (though it could have impacted indirectly by enhancing brand equity).
-So we can rather definitively say that, on average, brand equity matters.
-It improves brand equity through impact of stock return for brands.
+So, we can rather definitively say that, on average, brand equity matters.
+It improves brand value through impact of stock return for brands.

-A knowledgeable team estimates the percent of value due to a brand.
-The second number is estimated subjectively by a knowledgeable team.
+A knowledgeable team estimates the percent of value due to brand subjectively.
 They reflect on how much of the business value is due to the brand versus intangible and tangible assets.
 This estimate, even with a team of knowledgeable people, will be rather crude but it does provide an indicator of a brand’s asset value.
 It also provides a perspective on brand value that frames the quantitative discussion.

 What would happen to sales and margin if the brand were lost or degraded?
 The answer is usually quite sobering.
 The percent of a business assigned to a brand ranges from:

 Even 15% can generate a huge value.
-While these estimates are less than precise they are instructive and provide evidence that, on average, brands matter.
+While these estimates are less than precise, they are instructive and provide evidence that, on average, brands matter.
 They also provide a frame of reference.

-A nine year experiment was conducted that proved very informative.
+A nine-year experiment was conducted that proved very informative.
 From 1989 to 1997, a car was made in the MUMMI automobile plant in Fremont California that was marketed as the Toyota Corolla and the Chevrolet Prizm (or GEO Prizm for part of the time).
 This car had virtually the same design and was made in the same plant by the same people.
 It should therefore have the same price, sales and ratings of owners and experts.
 But it didn’t.